nextpyp/pyp/docs/reference/computing.rst

   :collapsible: open

   Split, Threads
-    Number of threads used to process each micrograph or tilt-series.
+    Number of threads used to process a micrograph or tilt-series.

     **Default**: 1